Metrics

 sum(castai_node_provisioned_cpu_cores{node_template="default-by-castai"}) by (lifecycle)

-Get count of node spot interruption aggregated by node templates
+Get a count of node spot interruption aggregated by node templates

 sum(castai_node_spot_interruption{}) by (node_template)